piles and haemorrhoid

 ❄️ Apply Cold Compresses

-Why: Cold therapy can reduce swelling and numb the discomfort.
+Why: Cold application may help reduce swelling and discomfort.

-How: Use a clean ice pack wrapped in cloth and apply to the affected area for short intervals.
+How: Apply a cold pack wrapped in a cloth for short intervals as needed.

 🧱 Avoid Heavy Lifting

-How: Avoid unnecessary lifting, and always use proper form when needed.
+How: Avoid unnecessary lifting and use proper technique when lifting is unavoidable

 ✅ Best Yoga Asanas for Piles (Haemorrhoids)